brianhill/oscillations-and-waves/daily_schedule_term_5.md

 #### Lotke-Volterra Graphs for Two Species

-* Friday, April 18 &mdash; Problem Set 19: Do the exercises from *EIWL3* Sections 43 and 44 &mdash; [Diffusion of heat in one](./worksheets/20-DiffusionInOneDimension.nb) and two dimensions (some of the same mathematics appears in diffusion as in waves!) &mdash; Presentation: Rania on the [Liquid Drop Model of Fission - DRAFT](./special-projects/LiquidDropModelOfFission.nb.pdf)
+* Friday, April 18 &mdash; Problem Set 19: Do the exercises from *EIWL3* Sections 43 and 44 &mdash; [Diffusion in One Dimension](./worksheets/20-DiffusionInOneDimension.nb) and [Diffusion in Two Dimensions](./worksheets/21-DiffusionInTwoDimensions.nb) (some of the same mathematics appears in diffusion as in waves!) &mdash; Presentation: Rania on the [Liquid Drop Model of Fission - DRAFT](./special-projects/LiquidDropModelOfFission.nb.pdf)

 ### Week 13 &mdash; Diffusion of Pollutants in Three Dimensions &mdash; Schrodinger's Equation